-When a person has high blood pressure of the blood vessels running from their heart to their lungs, doctors diagnose them with pulmonary arterial hypertension.
+When a person has high blood pressure in the blood vessels running from their heart to their lungs, doctors diagnose them with pulmonary arterial hypertension.
 PAH is one type of pulmonary hypertension.

 The underlying causes of PAH are complex, but studies have shown that a molecule called prostacyclin is related to the condition.
 People with PAH show lower amounts of prostacyclin circulating in their bodies.
 This has led researchers to conclude that an imbalance between prostacyclin and other molecules may lead to PAH.